Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 18. Create a Procfile in the main area (same as readme) and put

         web:gunicorn fitness_subscription_app.wgsi:application
-19. In the terminal write heroku login which should spawn a login message.
+19. In the terminal write Heroku login which should spawn a login message.
 Look for any instructions in the terminal
-    * You may get an error like I did where the popup didnt load.
+    * You may get an error like I did where the popup didn’t load.
 Follow these <a href="https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli" target="_blank">steps</a>
         1. Navigate to https://dashboard.heroku.com/account/applications
         2. In Authorizations click on create authorization button
-        3. Add description in pop up eg.heroku cli and leave expire after blank if you dont want it to expire
+        3. Add description in pop up eg.heroku cli and leave expire after blank if you don’t want it to expire
         4. You will get authorization token
-        5. in cli run heroku login -i
+        5. in cli run Heroku login -i
-        6. when it prompts for password enter the authoriation token
+        6. when it prompts for password enter the authorisation token
 20. Login if needed
-21. Disable static files being loaded so that Heroku doesnt try when the app is deployed
+21. Disable static files being loaded so that Heroku doesn’t try when the app is deployed

-        heroku config:set DISABLE_COLLECTSTATIC=1
+        Heroku config:set DISABLE_COLLECTSTATIC=1
 22. You may get an error message about a missing flag in the terminal.
-Run the same line as above but with --app and the app name at the end heroku config:set DISABLE_COLLECTSTATIC=1 --app fitness_subscription_app
+Run the same line as above but with --app and the app name at the end
+        Heroku config:set DISABLE_COLLECTSTATIC=1 --app fitness_subscription_app
 23. Add host names to allowed hosts in settings.py

-        ALLOWED_HOSTS = ['Heroku app path', 'localhost'] (local for gitpod server)
+        ALLOWED_HOSTS = ['Heroku app path', 'localhost'] (local for Gitpod server)
 24. Add and commit changes with push
-25. Push to heroku using
+25. Push to Heroku using
-    * git push heroku main  - Worked for me instead of master see <a href="https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli" target="_blank">for</a>
+    * Git push Heroku main  - Worked for me instead of master see <a href="https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli" target="_blank">for</a>
-        git push heroku master
+        git push Heroku master
     * You may also need to add a runtime.txt file and put your python version number in there. python --version &
-    * You may need to initialize your herokuy git remote if you created your app on the website rather than with the CLI and pu
+    * You may need to initialize your Heroku git remote if you created your app on the website rather than with the CLI and put

-        heroku git:remote -a 'Heroku app name'
+        Heroku git:remote -a 'Heroku app name'

     Then

-        git push heroku master
+        git push Heroku master

-26. A url should appear in the teminal which will load your page without the static files (css etc)
+26. A url should appear in the terminal which will load your page without the static files (CSS etc)
 27. In Heroku site:
     * Go to the deploy page
-    * Connect to github and add repository name you want to connect to and then click connect.
+    * Connect to GitHub and add repository name you want to connect to and then click connect.
     * Enable automatic deploys on the same page
 28. Get a secret key from an online secret key generator
-29. In heroku on the settings page add it to config vars as 'SECRET_KEY'
+29. In Heroku on the settings page add it to config vars as 'SECRET_KEY'
 30. In settings.py replace the secret key above DEBUG with

         SECRET_KEY = os.environ.get('SECRET_KEY', '')